 The results of the analysis reveal that learning facilities have an effect on teacher performance and the effect is significant and positive.
 The significant effect means that the influence of managerial skills on teacher performance cannot be ignored.
 In other words, the teacher's performance shown by the teachers in carrying out learning tasks at school, is a manifestation of the teacher's success when they carry out their duties.
-While the effect is positive, meaning that the higher the utilization of available learning facilities in the teaching and learning process, the more effective and efficient the teacher's performance in carrying out learning tasks.
+White the effect is positive, meaning that the higher the utilization of available learning facilities in the teaching and learning process, the more effective and efficient the teacher's performance in carrying out learning tasks.
 Therefore, the more complete the learning facilities used by the teacher, the more the teacher's work results will increase and the teacher's performance will increase.

 Thus building, maintaining, maintaining and even improving teacher performance is the ability of a skilled teacher to utilize learning facilities in the classroom learning process.

 Learning facilities must be empowered by teachers in carrying out teaching tasks in class.
-Learning facilities is the completeness, that supports the learning process of students at school. learning facilities are tools to facilitate the delivery of subject matter given to students. learning facilities are tools to facilitate the delivery of learning materials given to students.
+Learning facilities is the completeness, that supports the learning process of students at school. learning facilities are tools to facilitate the delivery of subject matter given to students, learning facilities are tools to facilitate the delivery of learning materials given to students.
 Learning facilities are facilities used in the learning process.
-Facilities must be provided to provide or help smooth and facilitate the implementation of an instructional learning process carried out by the teacher.
+Facilities must be provided to provide or help smooth and facilitate the isoplementation of an instructional learning process carried out by the teacher.
 Teachers must be able to accommodate learning facilities so that the learning process runs as effectively and efficiently as possible.
-As Abraham Bafada (2013) said; " educational facilities are "all sets of equipment, materials and furniture that are directly used in the educational process in schools".
+As Abraham Bafada (2013) said; " educational facilities are "all sets of equipment, materials against furniture that are directly used in the educational process in schools".
 The learning facilities used by the teacher in the learning process are: (1) study room, tables and chairs, (2) lighting and windows (3) writing utensils, (4) source books,(5) library room and laboratory room (6) media (audio, visual, audio visual) props, oral cavity, and computer.
 With complete learning facilities, teachers can carry out learning tasks at school.
 Teachers utilize appropriate infrastructure and learning media such as teaching aids, computers, other aids in the form of images, audio, visual and audio visuals such as films, pictures, videos, with various applications that can be conditioned for online, offline and rolling learning especially in the future the covid-19 pandemic.
 Teachers have perfection and oral health as a means of learning to make a voice in the delivery of teaching materials and so on.

-Teachers in SMA and SMK in Minahasa Regency have utilized all learning facilities as learning facilities in an effective and efficient manner in the learning process in the classroom and which have been provided by the school and the subject teachers themselves.
-This means that teachers have shown high performance in utilizing learning facilities with various skills in managing classroom learning.
+Teachers in SMA and SMK in Minahasa Regence have utilized all learning facilities as learning facilities in an effective and efficient manner in the learning process in the classroom and which have been provided by the school and the subject teachers themselves.
+This means that teachers have shown high teachers in utilizing learning facilities with various skills in managing classroom learning.
 Learning facilities have a positive effect on the performance of professional teachers.
-The results of this study are in line with the results of research by: Dwi Raflian Giantera and Meita Satru Prihatin, namely: there is a positive and significant influence of learning facilities on student learning outcomes in the subjects of office equipment and economics.
-This is in line with the results of research from Hermanto Hermanto, Ni Gusti Made Rai, Arfan Fahmi (2020), "Students' opinions about studying from home during the COVID-19 pandemic in Indonesia". study from home and they do not acquire as much knowledge as the traditional way, although they still have higher motivation to learn and have a better relationship with their family members.
+The results of this study are there is a positive and significant influence of learning facilities on student learning outcomes in the subjects of office equipment and economics.
+This is in line with the results of research from Hermanto Hermanto, Ni Gusti Made Rai, Arfan Fahmi (2020), "Students' opinions about studying from house as much knowledge as the traditional way, although they still have higher motivation to learn and have a better relationship with their family members.
 Therefore, interesting materials (learning facilities) and teaching methodologies are fun and interaction is recommended.
 Teacher's managerial skills and completeness of learning facilities.